woxiangquca/secret_material/Issue/arts.md

-    2 neg: the benefit of funding2: keep society stable 2.1 **museum** no fund -> individual buyer may collect as personal collection -> some artcraft such as calligraphy and painting from the ancient is at a premium -> gain unjustified profit and
+    2 neg: the benefit of funding2: keep society stable 2.1 **museum** no fund -> individual buyer may collect as personal collection -> some artcraft such as calligraphy and painting from the ancient is at a premium -> gain unjustified profit and make them unavailable to the mass
 2.2 **art school**
+fund -> get every children equality to learn arts -> help find talented students/ help poor children realize their dream -> social equalty

     3 neg: art is not to blame for the poor
 3.1